kamal000singh/Codinova-Assignment-1/README.md

-First run `npm install` on application and backend server is inside the application with `server` name
+First run `npm install` on application and backend server.Backend server is inside the application with `server` name

 then, run `npm start` both on application and backend server